 Understanding The Games We Play – Strategic Mindset

 From starting a new relationship to ambitiously going after success, we are all playing games.
-Unlike joyful games we used to play when we were children, the games we play later in life as individuals, organizations, or even countries can be hard, exhausting and frustrating.
+Unlike joyful games, we used to play when we were children, the games we play later in life as individuals, organizations, or even countries can be hard, exhausting, and frustrating.
 But, if —and only if, we clearly understand the games we are playing and what will be our strategy towards them, they can be as joyful, fruitful and educating as they were, when we were a lot younger.
-Here is a mental model for you to understand the games we play and how to become a great player in them.
+Here is a mental game theory model for you to understand the games we play and how to become a great player in them.

 GAME THEORY AS A STRATEGY